Raul Roco

-Raul Sagarbarria Roco (October 26, 1941 – August 5, 2005) was a political figure in the Philippines.
-He was the standard-bearer of Aksyon Demokratiko, which he founded in 1997 as a vehicle for his presidential bids in 1998 and 2004.
-He was a former senator and Secretary of the Department of Education under the presidency of Gloria Macapagal Arroyo.
+Raul Sagarbarria Roco (October 26, 1941 – August 5, 2005) was a Filipino politician.
+He was the founder and presidential nominee of Aksyon Demokratiko, which he founded in 1997 as a vehicle for his presidential bid in 1998 and his second one in 2004.
+He was a former constitutional delegate, congressman, senator and Secretary of Education under the presidency of Gloria Macapagal Arroyo.

 He had a strong following among young voters in the Philippines due to his efforts to promote honesty and good governance.

 Early life and education

-Raul Roco was born in Naga City in the Philippine province of Camarines Sur, the son of farmer Sulpicio Azuela Roco and public school teacher Rosario Orlanda Sagarbarria.
+Raul Roco was born in Naga in the Philippine province of Camarines Sur, the son of farmer Sulpicio Azuela Roco and public school teacher Rosario Orlanda Sagarbarria.

 Roco finished elementary school at age 10 from Naga Parochial School, and high school at age 14 from Ateneo de Naga.
 He graduated magna cum laude from San Beda College (now San Beda University) in Manila with a degree in English in 1960.
 Then, he was also the Editor-in-Chief of The Bedan working with the likes of Rene Saguisag and Jaime Licauco.
 Later, Roco received a Bachelor of Laws degree (also at San Beda College) and was the college's Abbott Awardee for Over-All Excellence.
-In the United States, he obtained his Master of Laws at the University of Pennsylvania, while also enrolled at the Wharton School.
+In the United States, he obtained his Master of Laws at the University of Pennsylvania, while also cross-enrolled at Wharton School where he took up multinational studies.
+Roco also wrote the official school lyrics, "The Bedan Hymn" as a student.
+Fr.
+Benildus Maramba OSB collaborated and composed the hymn.

 He was the president of the National Union of Students of the Philippines in 1961 and was named one of the Ten Outstanding Students of the Philippines in 1964.
 His wife Sonia was the Most Outstanding Student that same year.

 As a result of his various other achievements, he had been awarded seven honorary doctorates.

-Political/professional career
+Political career

 After he passed the bar in 1965, Roco lobbied for the holding of a Constitutional Convention that aimed to amend the 1935 Philippine Constitution.
 He campaigned for a seat to represent his district in Camarines Sur.
 He won and thus became convention's youngest Bicolano delegate.

+He became one the legal staff of the late Philippine Senator Benigno "Ninoy" Aquino, and he drafted the Study Now, Pay Later law.

 From 1983 to 1985, he served as president of the Integrated Bar of the Philippines.
-While there, he was on the legal staff of the late Philippine Senator Benigno "Ninoy" Aquino, and he drafted the Study Now, Pay Later law.
+Under his term, he questioned Ferdinand Marcos presidential decrees.

 Alongside his work in law, he has also served as a film producer.
 In 1974, he was the executive producer of the late film director Lino Brocka's movie Tinimbang Ka Ngunit Kulang; this film won six FAMAS awards that year, including best film.

 Among all legislators of the Eighth Congress of the Philippines (which lasted from 1987 to 1992), he was adjudged by the Ford Foundation and the University of the Philippines Institute of Strategic and Development Studies as first in over-all performance.